Port of Singapore

-Technically a city-state, Singapore, connected with manmade bridges to Malaysia, is actually an island -- and not just one.
-It includes a main island and more than 60 surrounding islets.
-The mainland is 42 kilometers east to west and 23 kilometers north to south.
+Technically a city-state, Singapore, connected with manmade bridges to Malaysia, is made up of a main island and more than 60 surrounding islets.
+The mainland spans 42 kilometers east to west and 23 kilometers north to south.
 In the north, it shares a border with Malaysia; in the south, islands belonging to Indonesia can be visited via a short ferry ride.
 Singapore is located just north of the equator and is sultry, tropical and humid year-round.

-Singapore is one of the biggest banking and transportation hubs, not only in the region, but also in the world.
+Singapore is one of the world's biggest banking and transportation hubs.
 It's one of the most popular stopovers for folks traveling between Europe and Australia.
-Yet, Singapore is among the 20 smallest nations in the world -- though with four million people (6,430 per square kilometer), it's also the second most densely populated country in the world.
-There are a lot of people in the streets and shopping areas and on public transportation, but it normally does not feel as crowded as large city centers in the United States.
-As a matter of fact, the modern design of the city has helped to eliminate any feeling of congestion.
+Yet, Singapore is among the 20 smallest nations in the world -- though with 5.6 million people (6,430 per square kilometer), it's also the second most densely populated country.
+Despite busy streets, shopping areas and public transportation, it normally does not feel as crowded as large U.S. city centers.
+Its modern design helps eliminate any feeling of congestion.

 Like Hong Kong, Singapore is a city with great cultural diversity, well-developed infrastructure and a very cosmopolitan feeling.
 Popular with cruise lines for day-long port calls, as well as embarkation, Singapore is easily navigable, with most tourist attractions concentrated in three areas: Orchard Road, the colonial district and Sentosa.